 We’ve shared case studies and recommendations for building marketing budgets, as well as how ROI can be measured and related back to sales.
 Now is the best time to review the past year’s budget and ROI reports.
 This will help your firm decide if something makes sense to include in the next year’s budget, or how the firm can get better value from continuing certain programs.
 Firms can benchmark their spending against the AAM Marketing Budget Benchmarking Survey to see if they have the right combination of programs.
 Marketers can draft next year’s budget (based on the past year’s budget and conversations with practice leaders and partners) to help guide the meeting discussion.
 We also recommend identifying owners of next year’s larger budget items to create accountability for how the firm spends marketing dollars.

 Fall planning season is the perfect time for marketers to conduct brand audits.
-This can be as simple as quick review of basic branding: Is the firm using an anniversary logo that needs to be phased out?
-How is the firm’s inventory of critical materials like presentation folders, service sheets, brochures and giveaways?
+This can be as simple as a quick review of basic branding: Is the firm using an aging anniversary logo that needs to phase out?
+How is the firm’s inventory of critical materials like presentation folders, service sheets, brochures, and giveaways?
 A brand audit can also be more comprehensive, identifying anything about the brand that feels dated or old, or reviewing the website for design and functionality.
-The brand audit process not only reinforce the firm’s brand during the planning process, but it also helps with budget planning.
+The brand audit process not only reinforces the firm’s brand during the planning process, but it also helps with budget planning.

 Marketing plays a key role in the firm’s planning process.
 Firms should begin collecting reports and recommendations early, identifying ways to automate this process for future meetings.
 And of course, be sure to allocate enough time in upcoming partner meetings for the important discussion around growth.